 Similarly, restrictions on investments also apply on an equal footing to Bulgarian and foreign entities.
-By way of example, such restrictions apply to companies which are in the process of liquidation or in bankruptcy proceedings.
-In accordance with Commission Regulation (EC) No. 1628/2006, there are investment restrictions towards certain sectors - the same indicated in the said Regulation (for the manufacture of products in the coal and steel industry, the shipbuilding and synthetic fibres sectors, and in fisheries and aquaculture).
-Furthermore, there are investment restrictions for investors from countries which treat Bulgarian investors in a discriminative manner.
+By way of example, such restrictions apply to companies that are in the process of liquidation or in bankruptcy proceedings.
+In accordance with Commission Regulation (EU) No. 1074/2017 (replacing Commission Regulation (EU) No. 651/2014), there are investment restrictions towards certain sectors - the same indicated in the said Regulation (activities in the coal and steel industry, shipbuilding and synthetic fibres sectors, in fisheries and aquaculture, processing and marketing of agricultural products, and closure of uncompetitive coal mines).
+Furthermore, there are investment restrictions for investors from countries that treat

+Bulgarian investors in a discriminative manner.
 These countries are listed in an official list adopted by the Council of Ministers.